 Ordinance numbering for this will be Chapter II Section 27.
 (2.27 fences)

 Chris Grobbel distributed DRAFT Ver 5 (3_13_18)) and asked the PC to review as he has tried to capture all of the comments from the last meeting.
 The document was reviewed by the PC and questions and discussion took place.
-Grobell will make minor changes requested and email final drafts.
+Grobbel will make minor changes requested and email final drafts.

 Motion made by Petersen to approve Draft Ver 5 with changes and schedule for public hearing; motion seconded by Goossen; vote taken passed 6/0